transientskp/tkp/documentation/developers/tkp/database/introduction.rst

 routines, such as source insertion, source association, keeping track of the monitoring list, etcetera.
 All functions and queries within each function follow a fixed pattern: functions accept a connection object (e.g.
-DataBase().connection), and each query is executed within a try-except block in case the database raises an error.
-There is some overhead in the sense that a cursor is created within each function (instead of using the DataBase().cursor object), but other than that, the routines in utils provide the fastest and most direct interaction with the database.
+Database().connection), and each query is executed within a try-except block in case the database raises an error.
+There is some overhead in the sense that a cursor is created within each function (instead of using the Database().cursor object), but other than that, the routines in utils provide the fastest and most direct interaction with the database.

 Several functions are called from methods of the classes in the dataset module,